SysKitTeam/docs-spdockit/spdockit-spo/office-365-groups-and-onedrive/office-365-management-wizard.md

    - Add Owner/s to specified groups
    - Remove owner/s from specified groups
    - Remove owner/s from all groups
-2. On next step define the __Target__ for your action.
-By default that is entire tenant.
+2. In next step define the __Target__ for your action.
+By default that is the entire tenant.
 If you have more than one tenant connected, there is a dropdown where you can choose which one you want.
-3. On the __Principal Selection__ step populate the people picker with the users of interest.
+3. In the __Principal Selection__ step populate the people picker with the users of interest.
-In __Group Selection__ subsection select criteria used to match Office  Groups and Teams
+In the __Group Selection__ subsection select the criteria used to match Office Groups and Teams
    - You can pick specific groups from a dropdown
-   - Match teams and groups by name that contains
+   - Match teams and groups by the name that contains
    - Match teams and groups that match the specified regular expression

-If you chose Remove user/s from all groups - in the first step, Group Selection subsection will be disabled.
+If you chose Remove user/s from all groups - in the first step, the Group Selection subsection will be disabled.

-4. __Preview step__ will show you changes before executing them.
+4. __The Preview step__ will show you the changes before executing them.
 Click Next.
-5. The last step shows user the changes that were made.
-If some errors have occurred they will be displayed here.
+5. The last step shows the user the changes that have been made.
+If some errors have occurred, they will be displayed here.
 It is possible to save this log to disk as a .txt file using Save Log button.
-In addition, SPDocKit will create Event Log entry in custom SPDocPerm event log.
-There will be information about changes that were made as well as who made those changes.
+In addition, SPDocKit will create an Event Log entry in the custom SPDocPerm event log.
+There will be information about the changes that have been made as well as who made those changes.